VolkanSah/Shell-Toolbox/README.md

-# Shell Toolbox (Developer and Network Admin Toolbox)
+# Shell Toolbox for Developers and Network Admins

 ### Debian/Ubuntu

 ## Introduction

-This repository contains two simple and useful shell scripts designed for developers and network administrators.
+This repository contains useful shell scripts designed for developers, network administrators, and Docker users.
 These scripts provide a menu-driven interface for executing common tasks, automating repetitive commands, and gathering essential system and network information.
-Although created as a fun project, these scripts can be handy tools for daily use.

 ## Scripts Overview

 ### 1. Developer Toolbox (`dev_toolbox.sh`)

-The Developer Toolbox script offers a range of options to update and clean the system, display system information, and manage memory and cache.
-Here are the available options:
+This script offers options to update and clean the system, display system information, and manage memory and cache.

-- **System Update**: Runs `apt-get update` to update the package list.
+- **System Update**: Runs `apt-get update`.
-- **System Upgrade**: Runs `apt-get upgrade` to upgrade all installed packages.
+- **System Upgrade**: Runs `apt-get upgrade`.
-- **Autoclean**: Runs `apt-get autoclean` to remove outdated packages.
+- **Autoclean**: Runs `apt-get autoclean`.
 - **Clear RAM**: Clears the RAM cache.
 - **Clear Cache**: Clears the system cache.
-- **Show System Information**: Displays information about the system (kernel, CPU, memory, disk usage).
+- **Show System Information**: Displays system information.

 #### How to Use
 1. Copy the script to `/usr/local/bin/`: